 Just for one moment, stand in Israel’s shoes.
 How would you feel?
 What would you see?
 What would you smell?
 What would you hear?
 What would you taste?

 We learn from Exodus 12:37-38 that there were about 600,000 men, excluding children.
-It is estimated that over 2 million people needed to cross the Red Sea.
+It is estimated that over 2 million people are needed to cross the Red Sea.
 The crossing lasted for about 6 to 8 hours (one night): a line somewhere between 20km long if they walked through 100 people abreast or about 40km if they walked 50 people abreast.

 This is not a small gap in the sea with a short line of people!

-In their own power, they have 3 choices:
+In their power, they have three choices:

-But… in all of this, is a place of safety: the will of God is what they were doing and where they found themselves.
-Let’s highlight 2 verses, Exodus 14:13-14, “Moses answered, ‘Don’t be afraid!
+But… in all of this is a place of safety: the will of God is what they were doing and where they found themselves.
+Let’s highlight two verses, Exodus 14:13-14, “Moses answered, ‘Don’t be afraid!
 Stand your ground, and you will see what the LORD will do to save you today; you will never see these Egyptians again.
 The LORD will fight for you, and all you have to do is keep still.‘”

 This reality highlights the meeting point of humanness and a Godly intervention in impossible circumstances.